ARMmbed/time_series_database_doc/amazon.md

 1. After a few minutes your database is up and running: ![Actions](screenshots/amazon/rds_database_created.png)

 ## 3. Authorize access to your database

+AWS uses security groups to control access to some resources including RDS.
+Here we set up security groups to allow access from your development machine's IP.

 ### 3a.
 Create a security group to allow access to RDS from your Desktop